OpenDroneMap/ODMdata/README.md

 ODMData
 ========

-Example data for OpenDroneMap: https://github.com/OpenDroneMap/OpenDroneMap sourced from a variety of sources.
+Example data for OpenDroneMap: https://github.com/OpenDroneMap/ODM and https://github.com/OpenDroneMap/WebODM and related projects sourced from a variety of sources.
 See below for recommended datasets to use.

 Follow the links below to the download the datasets.